Loader gif

 What’s so different about taxes for freelancers?

-Regardless of whether you’re self-employed as a freelancer or working in the corporate world, you must pay taxes.
-The main change (and the change that scares people the most) is that no one withhold your taxes for you.
+Regardless of whether you’re as a freelancer or working in the corporate world, you must pay taxes.
+The main change (and the change that scares people the most) is that no one will withhold your taxes for you.
 Consider the last paycheck you received from an employer.
 Your paystub showed you how much was withheld by the company for various federal and state taxes.
 So, the money you got in your paycheck was yours (until it’s time to pay the bills!).

 As a freelancer, you get paid from a client (or clients), and taxes aren’t removed from it.
 It feels like you’re getting a big, fat raise.
 However, quarterly or yearly, you’ll still need to pay federal and state taxes on that money.
 And unfortunately, it’s up to you to figure out exactly how much money to withhold and pay in.